Wildlife Garden Design

 A high deck meets the main living area of the house, providing a magnificent view across the water.
 A balustrade supports evening lighting and surrounds the dining area and barbecue.
 A lower deck meets the water’s edge.
 An optional sail canopy can be attached, allowing for a waterside shady relaxing spot.
 There is plenty of space for deck chairs and loungers.

-A second secluded seating area can be found under a subtly willow arbour, which blends into the woodland.
-The views from the arbour discount the house and allow visitors to really take in the garden.
+A second secluded seating area can be found under a subtle willow arbour, which blends into the woodland.
+The views from the arbour hide the house and allow visitors to fully take the garden in.
 Springtime planting surrounds the arbour with primrose and iris flourishing in the damp ground.